-Brian Fielkow recently wrote a terrific article on the rising cost of liability insurance and the negative impact it’s having on the trucking industry.
+Brian Fielkow wrote a terrific article on the rising cost of liability insurance and the negative impact it’s having on the trucking industry.
 Fielkow’s piece is both informative and inspirational.
 In my early career inside the trucking industry, I held executive level positions in safety and risk management.
 Then, I worked on the other side, writing insurance for trucking companies.
 I can confirm that Brian’s opening remarks are perfect:

 “Insurance is not the problem.
 Blaming insurance companies is like blaming the mirror for the image it reflects.”